2023 Best Value Economics Bachelor's Degree Schools in the Plains States Region

 Top 10 Best Economics Bachelor's Degree Schools

-A rank of #3 on this year’s list means Fort Hays State University is a great value for economics students working on their bachelor’s degree.
-Located in the town of Hays, FHSU is a public school with a large student population.
+A rank of #2 on this year’s list means Metropolitan State University is a great value for economics students working on their bachelor’s degree.
+Located in the city of Saint Paul, Metro State is a public school with a medium-sized student population.

-Out-of-state tuition fees for undergraduate students at FHSU are $15,870 per year.
+FHSU undergraduate students pay an average of $15,870 in tuition and fees each year.
 The average amount in student loans that economics majors at FHSU take out while working on their Bachelor's Degree is $23,999.

 The excellent bachelor’s degree programs at University of Minnesota - Morris helped the school earn the #5 place on this year’s ranking of the best value economics schools in the Plains States Region .
-UMN Morris is a small public school located in the remote town of Morris.
+UMN Morris is a small public school located in the town of Morris.

 The average tuition and fees for an out-of-state undergraduate student at MSU Moorhead are $17,564 a year.